 Review summary: Canon 300D vs Sony RX100

-So what conclusions can be drawn?
-Is there a clear favorite between the Canon 300D and the Sony RX100?
+So how do things add up?
+Is the Canon 300D better than the Sony RX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.